 We recognise the relationship between climate and health.
 Climate change will put the health ecosystem under pressure across all stakeholders – health providers, patient and payers – in low-, middle- and high-income settings.
 Therefore, we take actions to reduce our carbon emissions and adapt to the shifts in health systems across our value chain and in our product portfolio.

 In the scientific debate, we refer to the findings of the UN Intergovernmental Panel on Climate Change (IPCC).
-We acknowledge the overwhelming scientific evidence of the IPCC experts and agree with the need to limit global warming to 1.5 °C as set out in the Paris Agreement.

 We adhere to the principles of the Greenhouse Gas Protocol (GHG protocol) when reporting and setting targets on carbon emissions.
-The targets covering greenhouse gas emissions from our company’s operations (Scope 1 and 2) are consistent with reductions required to limit global warming to 1.5°C.

 We recognise the need to broaden the scope of climate action to the supply chain and work with key suppliers to limit the carbon emission as the main priority under Scope 3.
 We share experience and learnings to support suppliers in finding the best carbon reducing measures, including energy efficiency and production or sourcing of renewable energy.
+Furthermore, we implement low carbon materials and services in collaboration with suppliers.

 We reduce our CO2 emissions by increasing the efficiency of our activities and implementing energy efficiency programmes.
 Secondly, we base our consumption on renewable energy, where we cooperate with energy suppliers.
 When we source renewable energy, we give priority to bringing additional renewable energy into the market.